There’s no question about it:

 There you have it.

-A comprehensive list of social media vs. travel figures and stats for 2022 you can use to better understand the effect of social media platforms on travelers’ decision-making.
+A comprehensive list of social media vs. travel stats and facts for 2023 you can use to better understand the effect of social media platforms on travelers’ decision-making.

 Let us know in the comments if there are any other statistics you’d like to see.